vvardhanz/SandySpringsUI/README.md

 # SandySpringsUI
-Portfolio work in collaboration ugender.
+Portfolio work in collaboration with ugender.